MrPhadagi-bit/Cloud-DevOps-Engineer-Roadmap/Foundations/Linux/linux-file-system.md

 > **"Everything in Linux is a file."**

-This is one of the most fundamental concepts in Linux.
-Your mouse, screen, printer, CPU, RAM, commands, documents, and pictures are all represented as files.
-Not every file is the same — some, like device files, are special — but they all appear in the file system hierarchy.
+Linux is an **open-source, Unix-like operating system** that powers everything from smartphones and laptops to servers, supercomputers, and embedded systems.
+One of the most fundamental concepts to master when learning Linux is its **file system** — the way files and directories are organized, stored, and accessed.

-The Linux file system organizes everything in a **hierarchical tree structure** starting from a single root directory (`/`).
-Unlike Windows, which uses drive letters (C:\, D:\), Linux mounts everything into one unified tree.
+Unlike Windows, which uses drive letters (e.g., `C:\`, `D:\`), Linux uses a **single, unified directory tree** starting from the **root directory (`/`)**.
+Everything in Linux — files, directories, devices, processes, and even network sockets — is treated as a file.

 ---